PRayanshPAstor/Swiggy-ui-clone/README.md

-# Swiggy UI Clone — Practice Project
+## Swiggy UI Clone

-This is a front-end UI clone inspired by Swiggy’s homepage, built using **HTML, CSS, and JavaScript**.
-Made to practice web development, layout designing, and improve UI skills.
+A responsive **Swiggy-inspired UI clone** built to practice modern frontend design and layout implementation using **HTML, CSS, and JavaScript**.
+This project demonstrates a clean, user-friendly interface similar to the Swiggy homepage.

 ---